 - A 401(k) is very useful for building retirement savings.
 The key to saving with a 401(k) is to start early and to contribute often.
 Small, regular contributions can easily add up to more than big contributions that you start making later in life.
 You should especially contribute to to a 401(k) if your employer offers a match.
 An employer match is basically free money to help you build savings.

 - Another way to ensure you’re ready for retirement is to work with a financial advisor.
-According to industry experts, people who work with a financial advisor are twice as likely to be on track to meet their retirement goals.
-A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
+According to industry experts, people who work with a financial advisors are twice as likely to be on track to meet their retirement goals.
+SmartAsset’s financial advisor tool can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and goals.
-Then the program will narrow down your options from thousands of advisors to up to three registered investment advisors who suit your needs.
+Then the program will narrow down your options from thousands of advisors to up to three registered investment advisors who can suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.